PHPCSStandards/PHPCSStandards.github.io/wiki/Using-the-SVN-pre-commit-Hook.md

-## Configuring the pre-commit Hook
+## Configuring the pre commit Hook

 Edit `/path/to/PHP_CodeSniffer/scripts/phpcs-svn-pre-commit` and replace `@php_bin@` in the first line with the path to the PHP CLI.
 For example, `#!@php_bin@` becomes `#!/usr/bin/php`.